seiyon539/FirstGitRepo/README.md

-# FirstGitRepo
-This is my first GIT Repository
+# This is my first git repository
-This is 2nd change
+where i have created a simple html page inorder to learn github so please support me